 4. Know when to apply

-The earliest time to apply is six months.
-While the latest time is two or three weeks.
+The earliest time to apply is six months before the date you want to enter Spain.
+While the latest time is two or three weeks before the date you wish to enter.

 5. Application form

-Complete the right application form for Spain visitor visa.
-Find the application form in the Spanish embassy’s website.
+Complete the right application form for the Spain visitor visa.
+Find the application form on the Spanish embassy’s website.
 Complete every part with care and caution.
 Once you completed it, print, date, and sign it.

 Spain visitor visa needs supporting documents.
 Collect everything as instructed by the officials.